daredevel/valeriogalano.it/content/post/2020-02-11-continous-deploying-of-hugo-based-website-with-github-actions.md

 ## Put all together

-To make it work, let's put all code together in file **.github/workflows/main.yml**:
+To make it work, let's put all code together in file **.github/workflows/main.yml** of your Github project:

 {{< highlight yaml "linenos=true" >}}